 Played three seasons at the University of North Carolina before becoming an early entry candidate for the 2009 NBA Draft…was one of four Tar Heels selected in the 2009 NBA Draft joining teammates Tyler Hansbrough, Ty Lawson and Danny Green…appeared in 115 games (112 starts) and averaged 14.7 points, 4.1 rebounds, 2.2 assists and 28.5 minutes while shooting 46.3 percent from the floor, 39.7 percent from three-point range and 80.9 percent from the foul line…finished his career ranked second in UNC history with 229 three-pointers made…was named the Most Outstanding Player of the 2009 Final Four after leading the Tar Heels to the NCAA Championship…set the Final Four record for highest three-point field goal percentage after hitting eight of his 10 attempts (.800)…earned All-ACC Tournament honors in each of his three seasons…finished his career with 1,694 career points…as a junior in 2008-09, he averaged 15.8 points (.483 FG%, .777 FT%), 4.9 rebounds, 2.7 assists and 30.4 minutes in 38 games (37 starts) and earned Honorable Mention All-ACC honors…led UNC in three-point field goals made with a career-high 85, the fifth-best single-season total in school history…ranked among the ACC leaders in three-point field goal percentage (3rd), three-pointers made per game (6th), field goal percentage (8th) and scoring (13th)…as a sophomore in 2007-08, he averaged 16.6 points (.467 FG%, .826 FT%), 4.5 rebounds, 2.0 assists, 1.13 steals and 31.1 minutes in a career-high 39 games (38 starts) and earned Second-Team All-ACC honors...earned All-East Regional honors to help lead the Tar Heels to the Final Four...led UNC with 18 points in their Final Four loss to Kansas…was a two-time ACC Player of the Week…led the Tar Heels in three-pointers made and was second in scoring average…ranked sixth in the ACC in field goal percentage and seventh in scoring average…scored a career-high 36 points at 19th-ranked Clemson on Jan.
 6 and hit the game-winning shot to lead UNC to a come-from-behind 90-88 OT win…as a freshman in 2006-07, he averaged 11.7 points (.433 FG%, .836 FT%), 2.9 rebounds, 2.1 assists and 23.9 minutes in 38 games (37 starts)…earned ACC Rookie of the Week honors in November for his play against Ohio State and Kentucky…led the team in three-pointers made and ranked third on the team in scoring…the only game he did not start was Senior Night.

-Full name is Wayne Robert Ellington Jr…goes by the nicknames “Weez” and “Weezy” which he received from friends…is the son of Wayne Sr. and Elaine Ellington…has two older sisters (Ericka Ellington and Alexi Rae Ellington Webb)…lists his parents and his high school and college coaches as people that made a difference in his life…his parents because they taught him morals and values about life and his coaches because they instilled discipline and a work ethic in him…majored in communications at North Carolina…is very active in causes that aim to curb gun violence…was part of WPLG-TV’s Town Hall Meeting on Sept.
+Full name is Wayne Robert Ellington, Jr…goes by the nicknames “Weez” and “Weezy” which he received from friends…is the son of Wayne Sr. and Elaine Ellington…he and his fiancé Safiya Khaled have a son (Wayne Robert Ellington III)…has two older sisters (Ericka Ellington and Alexi Rae Ellington Webb)…lists his parents and his high school and college coaches as people that made a difference in his life…his parents because they taught him morals and values about life and his coaches because they instilled discipline and a work ethic in him…majored in communications at North Carolina…is very active in causes that aim to curb gun violence…was part of WPLG-TV’s Town Hall Meeting on Sept.
 16, 2016 encouraging mentoring and ways to curb gun violence…was part of a rollout of the Sandy Hook Promise, the nation’s leading gun violence prevention program, at John A. Ferguson High School in Miami on Sept.
-19, 2016…hosted the first annual Philadelphia Peace Games, along with Connor Sports, on Aug.
-20, 2016 at Girard College after being moved emotionally after attending the Chicago Peace Games in 2015…the goal of the Philadelphia Peace Games is to bring at-risk youth and young adults together while emphasizing gun violence prevention and advocacy…the Philadelphia Peace Games were part of his “Power of W.E.” initiative, a campaign focused on the reduction of youth violence in Philadelphia communities through partnerships with existing gun violence prevention organizations and the City of Philadelphia…he created the initiative in his father’s honor, with W.E. representing the late Wayne Ellington Sr.’s initials…the “Power of W.E.” features strategic programming, with the purpose of uniting victims and sharing the message that “W.E.” as a community can work in unison to create change on a local and national level…became the first NBA player to collaborate with the U.S. Department of State and participate in the first-ever NBA-WNBA Sports Envoy Program in Cambodia from July 11-17, 2016 where he met with the Ambassador, Cambodian National Teams and conducted Jr. NBA basketball clinics…participated in Peace Day Philly in 2015 and marched with students from Parkway Northwest High School for Peace and Social Justice to commemorate International Day of Peace…has held his annual Make It Wayne Tournament in Pottstown, PA the last two summers…participated in the Seeds of Peace International Camp in the summer of 2009, working with Israeli, Palestinian, Egyptian, Jordanian and American youth to stress leadership and conflict resolution skills that apply on and off the court…lists his NCAA Championship rings as his most prized possession…when his playing career is over he would like to be involved in a business or real estate or possibly broadcasting…in his free time he enjoys being with friends and family, bowling, traveling and has just started taking up golf…his favorite sport other than basketball is football and his favorite team is his hometown Philadelphia Eagles…was a teammate of current 76ers guard Gerald Henderson at The Episcopal Academy…was a McDonald’s and Parade All-American at The Episcopal Academy…won the three-point contest at the 2006 McDonald’s All-American Game…led his high school to a 27-4 record his senior year and a 25-3 mark as a junior…was a two-year letterman on his high school track team (high, triple and long jumps)…originally attended Daniel Boone High School in Reading, PA for one year…wears size 12.5 sneakers.
+19, 2016…hosted the first Philadelphia Peace Games, along with Connor Sports, on Aug.
+20, 2016 at Girard College after being moved emotionally after attending the Chicago Peace Games in 2015…the goal of the Philadelphia Peace Games was to bring at-risk youth and young adults together while emphasizing gun violence prevention and advocacy…the Philadelphia Peace Games were part of his “Power of W.E.” initiative, a campaign focused on the reduction of youth violence in Philadelphia communities through partnerships with existing gun violence prevention organizations and the City of Philadelphia…he created the initiative in his father’s honor, with W.E. representing the late Wayne Ellington Sr.’s initials…the “Power of W.E.” features strategic programming, with the purpose of uniting victims and sharing the message that “W.E.” as a community can work in unison to create change on a local and national level…became the first NBA player to collaborate with the U.S. Department of State and participate in the first-ever NBA-WNBA Sports Envoy Program in Cambodia from July 11-17, 2016 where he met with the Ambassador, Cambodian National Teams and conducted Jr. NBA basketball clinics…participated in Peace Day Philly in 2015 and marched with students from Parkway Northwest High School for Peace and Social Justice to commemorate International Day of Peace…held his Make It Wayne Tournament in Pottstown, PA during the 2015 and 2016 summers…participated in the Seeds of Peace International Camp in the summer of 2009, working with Israeli, Palestinian, Egyptian, Jordanian and American youth to stress leadership and conflict resolution skills that apply on and off the court…lists his NCAA Championship rings as his most prized possession…when his playing career is over he would like to be involved in a business or real estate or possibly broadcasting…in his free time he enjoys being with friends and family, bowling, traveling and has recently started playing golf…his favorite sport other than basketball is football and his favorite team is his hometown Philadelphia Eagles…was a teammate of former 76ers guard Gerald Henderson at The Episcopal Academy…was a McDonald’s and Parade All-American at The Episcopal Academy…won the three-point contest at the 2006 McDonald’s All-American Game…led his high school to a 27-4 record his senior year and a 25-3 mark as a junior…was a two-year letterman on his high school track team (high, triple and long jumps)…originally attended Daniel Boone High School in Reading, PA for one year…wears size 12.5 sneakers.

 Traditional Season Stats